This quickstart shows you how to create a small App Engine app that displays a short message.

 * For customers using the São Paulo region, all regional product SLAs remain in force.
 However, multi-region and cross-region functionality that span across North America and South America might temporarily have reduced availability or performance.

 You cannot change an app's region after you set it.

 If you already created an App Engine application, you can view the

 App Engine Dashboard in the GCP Console.

 The region of your App Engine application is listed under

 Download the Hello World appWe've created a simple Hello World app for Ruby so you can quickly get a feel for deploying an app to the App Engine flexible environment.
-Follow these steps from a command line to download Hello World to your local machine, run the following commands from Cloud Shell.
+To download Hello World to your local machine, run the following commands from Cloud Shell.

 git clone https://github.com/GoogleCloudPlatform/ruby-docs-samples